EDS 296: Part 3

 # read in raw data ----

-lake_raw <- read_csv(here::here("raw_data", "FCWO_lakemonitoringdata_2011_2022_daily.csv"))
+lake_raw <- read_csv(here::here("raw-data", "FCWO_lakemonitoringdata_2011_2022_daily.csv"))

 # calculate avg depth & temp ----